Economic Recommender Systems -- A Systematic Review: Technical Approaches

-With similar methodologies, other utilitarian functions {are also} used in the literature to model customer purchasing behavior \cite{zhang_economic_2016, zhao_multi-product_2017, ge_maximizing_2019}.
+With similar methodologies, other utilitarian functions are also used in the literature to model customer purchasing behavior \cite{zhang_economic_2016, zhao_multi-product_2017, ge_maximizing_2019}.
 However, these studies focus on different objectives.
-For example, one study \cite{zhang_economic_2016} {proposes} three different business cases (i.e., e-commerce, P2P lending, freelancing) that exploit the \textit{King-Plosser-Rebelo Utility Function} (Eq.~\ref{eq:utility_7}) to optimize the \textit{Total Surplus}, i.e., an indicator that considers both the usefulness of the recommendations for the customer and the profit for the producer.
-Another study \cite{zhao_multi-product_2017} in contrast {propose} to use the \textit{Multi-Product Utility Function} (Eq.~\ref{eq:utility_8}) in order to also consider any complementary and substitutability relationships among the recommended products.
+For example, one study \cite{zhang_economic_2016} proposes three different business cases (i.e., e-commerce, P2P lending, freelancing) that exploit the \textit{King-Plosser-Rebelo Utility Function} (Eq.~\ref{eq:utility_7}) to optimize the \textit{Total Surplus}, i.e., an indicator that considers both the usefulness of the recommendations for the customer and the profit for the producer.
+Another study \cite{zhao_multi-product_2017} in contrast propose to use the \textit{Multi-Product Utility Function} (Eq.~\ref{eq:utility_8}) in order to also consider any complementary and substitutability relationships among the recommended products\footnote{Note that alternative approaches for generating complementary recommendations that are not based on particular utility theories and that do not explicitly optimize business KPIs are available in the literature, e.g., \cite{hao2020p, zhang2018quality, sun2017exploiting}.}.
 In the equation, the variables $a_{i,j}$ and $b_{i,j}$ are additional parameters that the recommendation algorithm can jointly learn with the latent factors to model the indifference curves between pairs of products, i.e., how much the increase in one product affects the relative marginal utility of another product.
-Finally, one study \cite{ge_maximizing_2019} {proposes} using the \textit{Marginal Utility per Dollar Function} (Eq.~\ref{eq:utility_9}).
+Finally, one study \cite{ge_maximizing_2019} proposes using the \textit{Marginal Utility per Dollar Function} (Eq.~\ref{eq:utility_9}).
 This function considers the price $p_i$ of item $i$ and a risk attitude coefficient $r_{i,u}$ to model customers' risk-aversion, i.e., the tendency of consumers to spend only a small portion of their total wealth on a single purchase.

 In Table~\ref{tab:utilitarian_formula}, we formally characterize the utility criteria discussed above.